iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Works fine on IOS but poor on Android - keeps stopping - can't adjust the target.
 I uninstalled and reinstalled but still same.
 All my other apps work fine.<br> :date: __2021-01-17 02:54:31__

-> Really liked it for first 2 days but now day 4 it only shows first days walking and hasn't recorded that I walked at all today.
-It doesn't open properly but takes me back to Google Play to open it from there.
-I had high hopes for this and recommended it to friends but I'm now disappointed.<br> :date: __2021-01-16 01:10:29__

-> Lost previous days walk data at the start of every new day.
-Pretty frustrating.<br> :date: __2021-01-15 08:57:10__

-> Used this app really successfully until this week when it's not storing daily levels so can't compare any more.
-What's happened?
-Disappointed<br> :date: __2021-01-14 15:51:31__

 #### 1-star reviews